Joomla vs. WordPress

 Joomla used to be very popular and it boasted a large vibrant community.
 It even had a lot more extensions than today.
 In 2012, users could choose from 9.4K extensions, while nowadays the number has decreased to a little less than 6K.
 It’s still a big number, but it tells a different story from the one in 2012.

-The total visits to Joomla.org in May 2021 amounted to 818.49K.
+The average monthly visits to Joomla.org as of August 2024 amounted to 580K.

 Michael Phelps is one of the rare famous people whose site is powered by Joomla.
 We found similar information on other prominent companies and institutions, but we couldn’t confirm their veracity.
 They’ve maybe migrated to other CMS platforms in the meantime.